neuroinformatics-unit/beekeeper/CONTRIBUTING.md

-# Contributing to `beekeeper`
+# Contributing to `beekeeping`

 ## Introduction

-**Contributors to `beekeeper` are absolutely encouraged**, whether to fix a bug, develop a new feature, or improve the documentation.
+**Contributors to `beekeeping` are absolutely encouraged**, whether to fix a bug, develop a new feature, or improve the documentation.
 If you're unsure about any part of the contributing process, please get in touch.
 It's best to reach out in public, e.g. by opening an issue so that others can benefit from the discussion.

 ## Contributing code